devcongress/forge.devcongress.com/README.md

 ##### Will get a certificate after the programme?

 Even though we also think [Github is not your CV](https://blog.jcoglan.com/2013/11/15/why-github-is-not-your-cv/), we don't subscribe to that fully.
 Throughout your time at `FORGE` you'd work on a lot of project (both open and closed source) that interest you.
-You'd also have a very active blog documenting your everyday progress during `FORGE`.
+You'd also have a very active blog documenting your everyday progress.
-These 2 ([Github](https://github.com) and your blogposts) will be your external evidence your skills.
+These 2 ([Github](https://github.com) and your blogposts) will be your external evidence.
  So no, we don't award certificates.
 You should concentrate on building an almost irresistible portfolio.

 ##### Can you guarantee that I will get a job after `FORGE`?